- Normal precautions

 Safety and security

-The borders with Turkey and Azerbaijan remain closed.
-There has been an escalation of incidents in recent months and because of this we advise against any travel near the border of Azerbaijan, particularly the areas of Tavush and Gegharkunik.
+The border Azerbaijan remains closed.
+Due to an escalation of incidents throughout 2022, most recently on 13 September 2022, we advise against any travel near the border of Azerbaijan, particularly to the provinces of Syunik, Vayots Dzor and the eastern part of the province of Gegharkunik.

 Armenia’s land border with Turkey is closed.

-Irish travelers are advised not to travel to Nagorno Karabakh.
+Irish citizens are advised not to travel to Nagorno Karabakh.

 Irish citizens should avoid demonstrations and large gatherings of people if at all possible.
 Political demonstrations may take place in central Yerevan, particularly close to the Opera Square, and in other cities and towns around the country.